nicholasjclark/mvgam/README.md

   (DGAMs) for forecasting discrete ecological time series. *Methods in Ecology and Evolution*.
 DOI: <https://doi.org/10.1111/2041-210X.13974>

-As `mvgam` acts as an interface to `Stan` and `JAGS`, please additionally cite whichever software you use for parameter estimation:
+As `mvgam` acts as an interface to `Stan`, please additionally cite:

 - Carpenter B., Gelman A., Hoffman M. D., Lee D., Goodrich B., Betancourt M., Brubaker M., Guo J., Li P., and Riddell A. (2017).
   Stan: A probabilistic programming language. *Journal of Statistical Software*.
 76(1).
 10.18637/jss.v076.i01
-- Plummer, M. (2013).
-JAGS: A program for analysis of Bayesian graphical models using Gibbs sampling. *Proceedings of the 3rd International Workshop on Distributed Statistical Computing*.
-124(125.10).

 `mvgam` relies on several other `R` packages and, of course, on `R` itself.
 To find out how to cite R and its packages, use the `citation` function.
 There are some features of `mvgam` which specifically rely on certain packages.
-The most important of these is the generation of data necessary to estimate smoothing splines, which entirely rely on `mgcv`.
-The `rstan` and `cmdstanr` packages together with `Rcpp` makes `Stan` conveniently accessible in `R`, while the `rjags` and `runjags` packages together with the `coda` package make `JAGS` accessible in `R`.
+The most important of these is the generation of data necessary to estimate smoothing splines, which rely on `mgcv` and `splines2`.
+The `rstan` and `cmdstanr` packages together with `Rcpp` makes `Stan` conveniently accessible in `R`.
 If you use some of these features, please also consider citing the related packages.

 ## Cheatsheet